Rapteon/full-stack-open/part2/phonebook/README.md

-# Exercise 2.10
+# Exercise 2.11

-Refactored into 3 components.
+Now loading details of people from json-server.